 If you have not acted as the Search Chair for your open position, the Search Committee will bring their final selection of top candidates to you for review.
 You will then review these candidates to select your top candidate.
 Once the successful candidate is identified, the references for this candidate must be checked.
 This reference check can either be conducted by you or delegated to the Search Chair.
 Each reference will need to be asked the same set of questions.
 Here are suggestions to assist in checking references [DOC].
 It is important to check the references of your top candidates after the interviews, to compare the candidates’ perception of what they have accomplished with that of the referees.

-After references have been checked and you have selected a final candidate, you will need to make the recommendation to the Dean, Vice-President or other senior official.
+After references have been checked and you have selected a final candidate, you will need to make the recommendation to the Dean, Vice-President, or other senior officials.
 You should also notify Human Resources for a salary recommendation based on the candidate’s experience and/or education.
-If verbal approvals for the hire have been given, you will be invited to call the recommended candidate for a final discussion of salary and other conditions of the position and extend a verbal offer, contingent upon final approvals and a satisfactory criminal background check.
+You will then be invited to make a verbal offer to the candidate.
 Share the candidate’s decision with Human Resources before changing the candidate’s status in PeopleAdmin [PDF] to "Recommend for Hire."
-It is at this stage that the background check is conducted for your top candidate.
-The Background Check Authorization Form [PDF] must be in the Human Resources office in order for the background check to be conducted.
-Background checks typically take 2-3 days to complete but can take as long as 2 weeks.

 If the top candidate declines, do not worry!
-You are welcomed and encouraged to make an offer to the next viable candidate identified by the Search Committee.
+You are welcome and encouraged to make an offer to the next viable candidate identified by the Search Committee.

 On-Boarding Your New Hire

-By now, a suitable candidate has been identified and offered a position, and he or she has accepted.
-This is great news!
+By now, a suitable candidate has been identified, offered, and accepted a position, this is great news!
 Our work is not yet done, however.
-It is now the on-boarding period.
-A positive on-boarding and orientation experience is a key element to retention and satisfaction in the workplace.
-You can impact this positive impression by ensuring your newly hired staff member has everything he or she needs by using the Departmental Checklist for New Employees [PDF] to smoothly transition to our campus.
+It is now the onboarding period.
+A positive onboarding and orientation experience is a key element to retention and satisfaction in the workplace.
+You can impact this positive impression by ensuring your newly hired staff member has everything they need by using the Departmental Checklist for New Employees [PDF] to smoothly transition to our campus.